 - Property Law

-The five years integrated program for law is an undergraduate Law professional degree course in which LL.B. stands for Legum Baccalaureus.
+The five years integrated program for the law is an undergraduate Law professional degree course in which LL.B. stands for Legum Baccalaureus.
 The course work includes not only classroom study but also includes mock court drills, case studies, internships, etc. After having completed the course, there are various career options available such as private practice, government jobs, corporate sector jobs, teaching, etc. Given below are the eligibility conditions for appearing for the law after +2 entrance exams such as CLAT, SLAT, PU BA-LLB etc.

 Law after +2 Eligibility